-3. RESOURCE SUPPORT SERVICES (01/17/25 Version)Reviewer’s Note: This is a potential home/placeholder for this new section.
+3. RESOURCE SUPPORT SERVICES (01/17/25 Version)

 Include in LOAD FOLLOWING template:

-2.1 BPA shall develop RSS products to support eligible Specified Resources listed in section 2 of Exhibit A and make RSS available starting in FY 2029.
+3.1 BPA shall develop RSS products to support eligible Specified Resources listed in section 2 of Exhibit A and make RSS available starting in FY 2029.
 BPA shall offer RSS contract provisions as a revision to this exhibit by July 31, 2027.
 Prior to that date, BPA shall provide «Customer Name» a reasonable opportunity to provide input into the development of the RSS products and the related contract provisions.